andrewchambers/orderly/man/orderly.1.md

 ### SIGINT

-**orderly** **orderly** shuts all processes down with the provided shutdown commands in reverse order.
+**orderly** shuts all processes down with the provided shutdown commands in reverse order.
 If a process does not have a shutdown command, it is killed.

 ### SIGTERM

 **orderly** kills all processes in reverse order, then exits as soon as possible.

+# EXIT CODE

+**orderly** exists with a zero exit code only if shutdown after a SIGINT occured with no errors.

 ## EXAMPLE